Canva Review — All the Pros and Cons

 Ease of use

-When you log into Canva, you are presented with a question: ‘What will you design?’
+When you log into Canva, you are presented with a question: ‘What will you design today?’

 You can answer this question by entering design ideas in the search bar provided, or clicking the icons underneath it.
 Doing so will give you access to suggested layouts for presentations, social media posts, videos, printed products and more.